 Our bi-annual email deliverability tests show that not all email marketing services are made equal.
 So even if you’ve put in the work and followed all the email deliverability best practices, you may still see lower-than-expected deliverability rates.

-As you can see, there are a number of things you can do, and these shouldn’t be overlooked.
-If you do, you will end up with poor deliverability rates and it will be difficult to rectify.
+As you can see, there are a number of things you can do, and overlooking them would be a big email marketing mistake.
+If you don't follow these best practices, you will end up with poor deliverability rates and it will be difficult to rectify.
 Time really is of the essence, so make sure to start implementing these practices today!

 If you have any questions, please drop them in the comments section below and we’ll do our best to answer them.